 An insiders guide to the local currencies

-A question that we are frequently asked by our safari clients is, considering the costs involved, what form of payment is accepted out in Tanzania and how best to cater for this.
-In all honesty, while Tanzania is certainly getting better with accepting credit card payments, cash is still very much king out here.
+A question that we are frequently asked by our safari clients is, considering the costs involved, what form of payment is accepted out in East Africa and how best to cater for this.
+In all honesty, while East Africa is certainly getting better with accepting credit card payments, cash is still very much king out here.
 Below is a brief overview for the different methods:

-The Tanzanian Shilling is practically worthless once outside Tanzania, but it is the currency of choice for the entire country...if not involved in the safari industry.
-On a safari in Tanzania you will find little use for the local shillings as most lodges price in US dollars.
+Tanzania’s local currency is the Tanzanian Shilling, Kenya’s local currency is the Kenyan Shilling and Rwanda use the Rwandan franc.
+Whilst each of these are the currency of choice for the entire country, the currencies are all practically worthless once outside of the country.
+On a safari in East Africa, you will find little use for the local shillings as most lodges price in US dollars.
 We tend to use our shillings for tipping our guides and for buying the curios and carvings that are on sale across the country.

 To be honest, the restrictions on cashing them, and the fact that there is a conversion charge to change them into dollars (even if they are Amex cheques) outweighs the safety element of buying them in the first place in our view.
 As mentioned above, as there are safes in all of the rooms, there is very little risk in taking cash with you.